stevedsun/stevedsun.github.io/posts/2022/implementing-prometheus-exporter-for-fluentbit/index.md

 ## The Exporter HTTP Server

-The next step is to implement the HTTP server, make it running on daemon.
+The next step is to implement the HTTP server and make it run on a daemon.

 ```go